 How do you make pastina with egg

+Step 1.
 In a small saucepan or pot, add broth and bring it up to a soft boil.
+Add pastina to the broth and simmer until cooked through and the broth is almost completely absorbed, about 7 minutes.

-Once the pastina pasta is cooked through, turn off the heat and add one whole egg to the pastina with butter and broth.
+Step 3.
 Gently and quickly fold the egg in so that it combines with the stelline pasta and doesn't scramble into too big of pieces.

+Step 4.
 Add butter and cheese and allow them to melt.
 Top with more cheese, salt and black pepper, if desired.

 Storage